andikleen/pmu-tools/README.md

 once, or follow the command suggested in error messages.

 jevents is a C library.
-It has no dependencies other than gcc and can be built with
+It has no dependencies other than gcc/make and can be built with

 	cd jevents
 	make